hueristiq/hq-go-http/README.md

 ## Features

-- **Configurable Retry Logic:** Customize retry policies and backoff strategies to handle transient network errors gracefully.
+- **Configurable Retry Logic:** Customize retry policies and backoff to handle transient network errors gracefully.
 - **HTTP/1.x and HTTP/2 Support:** The client maintains both HTTP/1.x and HTTP/2 clients.
-If the HTTP/1.x client encounters a specific transport error, the library automatically falls back to HTTP/2.
+If the HTTP/1.x client encounters a specific transport error, the package automatically falls back to HTTP/2.
-- **Connection Management:** Automatically drain and close idle connections to prevent resource exhaustion in long-running applications.
+- **Connection Management:** Automatically drain and close idle connections to prevent resource exhaustion.
-- **Custom Client Configuration:** Easily configure timeouts, retry parameters, backoff strategies, and connection management options through `ClientConfiguration`.

 ## Installation